 We need our children to be empathic if we want them to respect other people’s boundaries.
 Empathy refers to being able to place yourself in someone else’s shoes and see their perspective.
 If they cannot see things from another’s perspective, it will make it really hard for them to respect their boundaries.

 We can encourage empathy by teaching them to consider other people’s emotions by reflecting on their own experiences.
-An example of this is, “Eva, can you tell me a little bit about how you feel when someone calls you names?
+An example is, “Eva, can you tell me a little about how you feel when someone calls you names?
 [Wait for a response and use it to reflect back.]
 That’s right, you feel sad.
 I wonder how Miles might feel when you called him that name?”
 You can also read books or watch TV shows and just ask curious questions about the main character’s feelings as you go along.
 This helps get them thinking and considering that other people have perspectives and feelings about things too.

 You can also encourage empathy by getting them to play dress-ups, particularly characters in caring professions.
 Don’t force it by any means, but have a toy chest with doctors, nurses, police, teachers, vet uniforms, or equipment.
 It can encourage your child to take on a caring character.
 Make-believe is a great way for them to practice empathy because they “become” another character and explore a different viewpoint.